A General Latent Embedding Approach for Modeling Non-uniform High-dimensional Sparse Hypergraphs with Multiplicity

 \begin{rem} From Proposition \ref{prop:average}, if $m\asymp n$, $\exp(\beta_{m,n}^*)\asymp \exp(-C_{\beta_{m,n}})$, $\exp(\beta_{m,n}^*)\gg \log(m\vee n)/(m\wedge n)$, we achieve the $F$-consistent estimation for $\balpha^\dagger$, $\bz^*$ and $\bff^*$, i.e., $n^{-1/2} \|\hat{\balpha} - \balpha^\dagger\|_2 = o_p(1) $, $(nK)^{-1/2}\|\hat{\bz} - \bz^* \|_2 = o_p(1)$ and $(mK)^{-1/2}\|\hat{\bff} - \bff^*\|_2 = o_p(1)$. \end{rem}

-Next, we study entry-wise consistency properties and asymptotic normality of the estimators.
-This analysis presents several significant challenges.
+{ Next, we study entry-wise consistency properties and asymptotic normality of the estimators.} This analysis presents several significant challenges.
 First, the minimum eigenvalue of the Hessian of the log-likelihood function is intricate to track due to identifiability issues and non-linearity of the problem.
 Moreover, the sparsity introduced by the diverging parameter $\beta_{m,n}^*$ as $m,n\to\infty$ further complicates the problem.
 To address these theoretical challenges, we introduce the following penalized and constrained maximum likelihood problem by using the method of Lagrange multipliers: \beq \eeq where $\lambda_{m,n}>0$ is the Lagrange multiplier parameter.
 For a squared matrix $\bA$, $\text{diag}(\bA)$ stands for the diagonal matrix with diagonal entries equal to those of $\bA$ and $\text{ndiag}(\bA)$ is the matrix containing upper triangular entries of $\bA$, i.e., the $(i,j)$-th entry of $\text{ndiag}(\bA)$ is zero if $i\le j$ and $A_{ij}$ if $i>j$.
 The penalty $\cP(\bz,\bff|\lambda_{m,n})$ in \eqref{eq:pmle2} is based on identifiability constraints in \eqref{eq:cmle2}.
 The next proposition shows the equivalence between \eqref{eq:pmle2} and \eqref{eq:cmle2}. \begin{prop} For any $\lambda_{m,n}>0$, the solutions to \eqref{eq:cmle2} and \eqref{eq:pmle2} are equivalent. \end{prop}

-Since the solution remains unchanged for any $\lambda_{m,n}>0$, we can take advantage of the penalization term $ \cP(\bz,\bff|\lambda_{m,n})$ in \eqref{eq:pmle2} when analyzing \eqref{eq:cmle2}: in combination with the Hessian matrix of the log-likelihood function, the Hessian of the penalty function $\cP$ expands the entire linear space $\RR^{n(K+1)+mK}$ with high probability.
+{ Since the solution remains unchanged for any $\lambda_{m,n}>0$, we can take advantage of the penalization term $ \cP(\bz,\bff|\lambda_{m,n})$ in \eqref{eq:pmle2} when analyzing \eqref{eq:cmle2}: in combination with the Hessian matrix of the log-likelihood function, the Hessian of the penalty function $\cP$ expands the entire linear space $\RR^{n(K+1)+mK}$ with high probability.
 Similar Lagrangian multiplier strategies have been used in the literature, such as \cite{silvey1959lagrangian} and \cite{el1994wald} for Lagrangian multiplier test and \cite{wang2022maximum} for generalized factor models with application to factor-augmented regressions.
 Due to space constraints, detailed theoretical analyses are in the supplementary material and we summarize the main results below.
-In Theorem \ref{thm:entry-wise-consistency}, we establish entry-wise estimation error bounds for \eqref{eq:cmle2}.
-We first introduce two conditions for achieving the entry-wise consistency results: one on the requirement for the order-adjusting parameter, and the other on the constraint parameters in \eqref{eq:cmle2}.